jaehong31/CGES/README.md

 Accepted, ICML 2017.

-Code will be updated soon.
+Repository will be updated soon.